Answered By: Lynn VanLeer Last Updated: Jan 11, 2018 Views: 392

-2. Click on the Social Work link in the Select a Subject box.
+2. Click on the Social Work link.
 This will take you to the Social Work Research guide.

 3. Scroll down to the Social Work Databases box and click on the SocINDEX with Full Text database link.
 You may need to log in with your myWalden user name and password, if you haven't done so already.